pdellagrotte/TweetSemantics/README.md

 ### Installing

-A few packages need to be installed
+A few packages need to be installed outside base Python

 ```
 pip3 install tweepy